 SQUAW VALLEY & ALPINE MEADOWS TEAM AGREEMENT

-It is the Team’s priority to reduce injury and accident rates by enforcing sound safety measures and educating coaches, athletes and parents on various practices designed to improve the safety and wellbeing of all participants.
-Skiing is an inherently dangerous sport and we will always experience accidents, but we hope that our focus on safety – with both parents and staff demanding safe practices of our athletes – will reduce accidents while skiing, on the chairlift, and in and around facilities.Safety violations by staff or ski team members will result in appropriate consequences ranging from reprimands to dismissal.
+It is the SVAM Team’s priority to reduce injury and accident rates by enforcing sound safety measures and educating coaches, athletes, and parents on various practices designed to improve the safety and wellbeing of all participants.
+Skiing/Snowboarding is an inherently dangerous sport and we will always experience accidents, but we hope that our focus on safety – with both parents and staff demanding safe practices of our athletes and setting the best example – will reduce accidents while skiing/snowboarding, whether on the lifts, while training and competing, when traveling and in and around the other facilities of our resorts and the resorts and locations we visit.

 Injury and Concussion Policy